-Adriana Cavita first solo project in the UK, a traditional Mexican restaurant named Cavita in the heart of Marylebone Village.
-Built around the knowledge acquired from her travels, Cavita encompass food traditions from all over Mexico, from the capital, where Adriana was born, across to Oaxaca and the Yucatan.
+Adriana Cavita’s first solo project in the UK is a traditional Mexican restaurant named Cavita in the heart of Marylebone Village.
+Built around the knowledge acquired from her travels, Cavita encompasses food traditions from all over Mexico, from the capital, where Adriana was born, across to Oaxaca and the Yucatan.
 The 70-cover restaurant has an open fire kitchen at its core, with reclaimed granite tables for couples and smaller groups, as well as communal dining available at the chef's table.
-Downstairs sits the hidden mezcaleria, Mayahuel serves as a cocktail and mezcal bar in its own right.
+Downstairs sits the hidden mezcaleria, Mayahuel, a beautiful atmospheric cocktail and mezcal bar and a wonderful spot to enjoy the finest Mexican spirits.

 From the Press